 Of all the sleep “regressions”, this is the most poorly named!
 Firstly, it takes place anywhere in the first 6 months and whilst month 4 is a common time, it’s as likely to occur at 3 or 5 months.
 Secondly, of all the changes in a little one’s sleep that are termed as a regression, this one should in fact be called a “sleep progression”.

 After the challenge of a child’s sleep maturing, things usually have settled down a little and a family may well have enjoyed a few months of restful nights.
-But there are several other tricky periods looming!
-In fact, they come fairly thick and fast…
+But the second half of the first year can also be a tricky time for sleep.

 Parents often report a deterioration in sleep somewhere around their child’s first birthday.
 For many little ones, this tallies with mastering the skill of walking, which of all the physical milestones typically has the most noticeable effect on sleep.
 Extended night-wakings are common around this time as a little one may either lie awake trying to work out how to walk or actually having a practice, despite it being 3am and him being in a cot!